samywamy/learn-git-newsroom-style/README.md

 our daily paper every day.
 You'll need to get together a small staff to coordinate our next publication.

-If you're in a city with a competing newspapers try to work as fast as possible to get these tasks done, merge everything, .ZIP up your issue and Slack it out to the streets!

 Well, get to it!

 ## Assigning Roles